← Back to ResourcesBreed Guides

 Premium show line / champion$6,000 to $10,000+Same health risk profile.
 Pedigree is the only upgrade

 The fee gap is large but the lifetime cost is closer than it looks.
-A Calgary Bulldog typically needs $40,000 to $100,000+ in care over an 8 to 10 year lifespan.
-BOAS surgery alone runs $5,000 to $12,000 and 60 to 70 percent of the breed needs it.
+A Calgary Bulldog commonly needs $40,000 to $100,000+ in care over an 8 to 10 year lifespan (AKC breed profile).
+BOAS surgery alone runs $5,000 to $12,000, and most of the breed needs some level of airway work.
+The AVMA brachycephalic statement covers why.
 Pet insurance is essentially required for this breed, not optional.

 Why do English Bulldogs end up in Calgary rescues?